 - Gray squirrel, Canada goose, and Crow hunting seasons begins September 1, 2017.

-- Regular deer, regular black bear, and regular Canada goose hunting seasons begins October 22, 2016.
+- Regular deer and regular black bear hunting seasons begins October 21, 2017.

 The area surrounding Fort Drum is generally rural with small concentrations of residential, commercial, and industrial areas mainly within villages.
 Although there are few federal lands near Fort Drum, state lands are numerous including state forests, forest preserves, wildlife management areas, and state parks.
 The majority of protected land is large forested tracts (primarily state forests, wilderness areas, wild forests, and primitive areas) located in Adirondack Park which is only 5 miles from Training Area 19 in the northeastern part of Fort Drum.
 State forest lands border some areas of Fort Drum.
 The nearest state wildlife area is Perch River Wildlife Management Area (7800 ac) approximately 5 miles to the northwest of the Cantonment Area of Fort Drum.